 Comments From MouseForLess Members

-The Disney Photographers wear a tan vest that says something about photoPass on it.
-Just look for the vest and make your way over to them. ~ Diane
+The Disney Photographers wear a green shirt that says something about photoPass on it.
+Just look for the bright green and make your way over to them. ~ Diane

 Send your Photo digital prints to Walmart, etc, to be printed.
 It’s a heck of a lot cheaper than paying the $12.95 for a single print at Disney!
 My local store runs specials the week after any holiday and it’s usually 3 cents for a 4 x 6 print. ~ Jan